IVRPowers/blog/content/post/coding/videortc-build-videocall.md

 ###### Photo Source: Interactive Powers, Pexels.
 Creative Commons

-> ###### Warning: Some of the codes are not correctly displayed in browsers with the Chrome 61 version.
-To view them properly, use another browser.

 In this post we will show you how to build your videocall service based on HTML5 technology by using our API Framework with [VideoRTC.js](http://blog.ivrpowers.com/post/development/introducing-videortcjs-developers/).

 ## Step 1: Setting up the basic structure